-Join us for an exciting new series of online creative writing workshops, especially for teens with disabilities- taught by professional writers who are themselves disabled.
-We're partnering with the Burton Blatt Institute at Syracuse University, and Nine Mile Press, for this new series of programs.
+Join us for a series of online creative writing workshops, especially for teens with disabilities, taught by professional writers who are themselves disabled.
+We're partnering with the Burton Blatt Institute at Syracuse University and Nine Mile Press for these workshops, accessible via Zoom.

 This program is made possible with the support of the Gifford Foundation, Onondaga County, and CNY Arts.

 Read more about William's Story and the Numberless Dreams program here.